abdul-muhamin/atl_genie/README.md

 ## Contributing

-We here at Alphatech Logics have setup this open-source repository so that developers interested in making AI tools like this can have a starting point.
+We here at alphatechlogics have setup this open-source repository so that developers interested in making AI tools like this can have a starting point.
 They can clone the repo and get it up and running and with only a few tweaks they can set up their own AI assistants without having to invest their time setting up everything from scratch.
-We welcome contributions to the Ask Alphatech Logics!
+We welcome contributions to the Ask alphatechlogics!
 Whether it's bug fixes, feature enhancements, or documentation improvements, your input is valued.

 ## Got an AI idea?
 Looking for a team?
 Let's have a chat!

 We are a team of super passionate developers, helping clients since 2021.
 We have worked with some amazing and brilliant customers and have built & launched various AI products for them.
-If you have an idea that you are planning to launch but don't have the engineering capacity, feel free to reach out to us at info@Alphatech Logics.io.
+If you have an idea that you are planning to launch but don't have the engineering capacity, feel free to reach out to us at info@alphatechlogics.io.
 We are also aiming to launch interesting products and open source projects like these for the developer community, so stay tuned.

 ## Reporting Issues / Getting Help

 For any issues or assistance, please check the issues and discussions sections on GitHub.
-You can also reach out to the Alphatech Logics community or contact us directly through our website.
+You can also reach out to the alphatechlogics community or contact us directly through our website.